The Indoor Air

 >100,000 (10,000) | 6 |

-The ASHRAE IAQP calculator is a comprehensive tool developed by the American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE).
+The IAQP calculator is a comprehensive tool developed by ASHRAE.
 Designed to be user-friendly, the calculator allows architects, engineers, and building owners to:

 Achieve ASHRAE Standard 62.1 and 241